 Read time: 6 minutes

 In addition, at times, Site Owners also prefer to delete a Site once the project related to it is over and the data is no more required.
 But the big question which might be coming to your mind is, ‘How do I delete a SharePoint Site?’.
-Due to the intricate nature of the Sites, these doubts are natural.
-However, the process is simple but varies depending on whether you are the Admin or Owner.
-And this article digs deeper into deleting a Site in SharePoint.
+The complexity of SharePoint Sites often gives rise to common uncertainties.
+Nevertheless, the procedure for deleting a Site is straightforward, with slight variations depending on whether you hold the Admin or Owner role.
+This article delves further into the process of removing a Site in SharePoint.

 Also, now there are Classic and Modern Sites in SharePoint.
 Classic Sites are standalone and can be deleted only by a Site Owner, while Modern Sites are Microsoft 365 Groups managed by their Admins.

 Deleting a Modern or Classic Site individually is a privilege reserved for the Site Owner.
 Although the methods may vary slightly, you can easily delete the Site by following the specific steps.

 Note: If the Delete Site option doesn’t appear, you are not the Site Owner.

 In the SharePoint admin center, a Global or SharePoint Administrator has the authority to delete one or more sites.
 To remove sites using the admin center, follow these steps:

 Choose the Site, then select the Delete option.
 Once more, click Delete to confirm the action.